Learn how to build bone density and improve heart health with strength training.

 Improve your flexibility

-Full range of motion strength training exercises can boost your flexibility just as much as stretching.
+Strength training exercises that use a full range of motion for each joint can improve your flexibility as much as stretching does.
 University of North Dakota researchers tested participants’ flexibility before and after completing strength training or static stretching programs.
-Those who lifted improved their flexibility just as much as the stretchers.
+Those who lifted improved their flexibility just as much as the people who only did a stretching routine.

 Say goodbye to achy joints